 Missouri Strict Liability for Failure to follow leash laws: The owner of a dog or cat can be liable for injuries caused as a result of the owner’s failure to follow local leash laws.
 Duren v.
 Kunkel, 814 S.W.2d 935 (Mo.
 1991).

 2. Negligence Action against Owner of Animal (Not Strict Liability)

 Possession of a dog, cat, or other animal that the owner does not know or have any reason to know is dangerous can be liable for injuries caused by the dog or other animal if he is negligent in failing to prevent the harm from a dog or animal attack or bite.
 Like ex rel.
 Like v.
 Glaze, 126 S.W.3d 783, 785 (Mo.
 Ct.
 App.
 E.D.
 2004).

 Clearly, a negligent action is more difficult to prove over a strict liability action against a pet owner.
 Any dog or animal bite case is very fact sensitive and early and aggressive attorney representation is critical.

-Get Help from our St. Charles Dog Bite Lawyer Now
+Get Help from our St. Peters Dog Bite Lawyer Now

 Ben Sansone has represented clients bitten by dogs and incurred from minor to permanent and severe injuries due to scarring.
 Notably, we represented a Missouri Police Officer that was bit on the leg when responding to a 911 call.
 The dog had a history of biting people it was not familiar with.
 The officer sustained a deep bite injury to his calf that resulted in permanent scarring and disability.
 The owner’s insurance company settled prior to a lawsuit for a confidential amount.

-If you, a relative, or friend have been injured by a dog bite or other animal attack call us for a free consultation, call personal injury lawyer Benjamin Sansone @ (314) 863-0500 or submit an online inquiry.
+If you, a relative, or friend have been injured by a dog bite or other animal attack call the St. Peters personal injury lawyers for a free consultation, call personal injury lawyer Benjamin Sansone @ (314) 863-0500 or submit an online inquiry.